Vevi: Demographics

 Vevi had 806 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Vevi was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Vevi was populated by Slavophones.
 The Macedonian language was spoken in the village by people over 30 in public and private settings.
 Children understood the language but mostly did not use it.

 Transport

-The settlement is served BY Regional and Proastiakos servics to Thessaloniki and Florina.
+The settlement is served BY Regional and Proastiakos services to Thessaloniki and Florina.